The short answer is yes, but there are right and wrong ways to do it.

 This script has two goals: to get the prospect thinking about putting their home on the market and to have you positioned as the agent to get the property sold.

 Every realtor needs an elevator pitch, but the biggest mistake realtors make is coming across as robotic and rehearsed.
 You need to sound natural and convincing.
+It’s crucial to convey that you’re somebody who cares about helping prospects rather than coming across like a rehearsed telemarketing campaign.

 Elevator pitches have one goal: to highlight why a buyer or seller should pick you as their real estate agent.
 Here are some examples: